mjhaahr/RGB-LED-Pendant/README.md

     - WS2812B-style (NeoPixel) control
     - Xinglight XL-1010RGBC-WS2812B
 - Two board design for tight packaging
+    - Front board contains the LED Matrix
+    - Back board holds the Microcontroller, IMU, and Power Regulation
 - ESP32-C3 Module for control
     - Allows pattern changing over WiFi/Bluetooth as well as the buttons on the device
 - Onboard IMU to generate reactive patterns
     - Utilizes a Bosch BNO055 for the simplicity of the orientation solution
 - USB C Port for Power, Comms, and Programming
-    - Connects to the onboard ESP32's USB-CDC/JTAG device
+    - Connects to the ESP32-C3's onboard USB-CDC/JTAG device

 ## Table Of Contents
 - [Bill Of Materials](#bill-of-materials)